clauswilke/dataviz/_book_production/pitfalls_of_color_use.md

 In a visualization of actual data, the rainbow scale tends to obscure data features and/or highlight arbitrary aspects of the data (Figure \@ref(fig:map-Texas-rainbow)).
 As an aside, the colors in the rainbow scale are also overly saturated.
 Looking at Figure \@ref(fig:map-Texas-rainbow) for any extended period of time can be quite uncomfortable.

 (ref:map-Texas-rainbow) Percentage of people identifying as white in Texas counties.
 The rainbow color scale is not an appropriate scale to visualize continuous data values, because it tends to place emphasis on arbitrary features of the data.
 Here, it emphasizes counties in which approximately 75% of the population identify as white.
+Data source: 2010 Decennial U.S. Census

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/map-Texas-rainbow-1.png" alt="(ref:map-Texas-rainbow)" width="1260" />